Tapping 5G-era storage to turn data into business opportunities

 Finally, we also have an edge data solution, the FusionCube 500.
 It is a rack with preinstalled components so that enterprises can get it running in the shortest time.
 We designed it with various industrial scenarios in mind so that it can work in harsh conditions.
 Now customers do not need to spend time to plan sites, and after FusionCube is deployed, it will take care of itself.

-There is so much more to see, and I welcome everybody to visit our stands in Hall 1 and Hall 3 to experience our “believe it or test it” all-flash performance hands-on demo and take part in a forum on 5G-era storage powered by AI in Hall 3.
-Let’s take on the 5G-era opportunities.Subscribe to our daily newsletter Back
+There is so much more to see in 2020, Let’s take on the 5G-era opportunities.Subscribe to our daily newsletter Back